m4r35n357/ODE-Playground/README.md

 (3D plots not shown!)

 ### Taylor Series & Dual Numbers Calculator - Interactive Function Analysis with Python
-This use case involves calling the Dual and Series methods and operators from ad.py, together with the functions from plotters.py, from a Python interpreter.
+This use case involves calling the Dual and Series methods and operators from ad.py, together with the functions from analysis.py, from a Python interpreter.
 This is how I like to set things up (pip installed ipython recommended!):
 ```
 $ echo '
 from math import *
 from ad import *
-from plotters import *
+from analysis import *
 ' > ipython.py
 $ ipython3 -i ipython.py
 ```